DC Externship Program

-Building on Syracuse Law’s tremendous alumni network and commitment to experiential learning, our D.C.
-Externship Program combines professional experience with unique course work to develop an understanding of how lawyers function in our nation’s capital.
+Building on Syracuse Law’s tremendous alumni network and commitment to experiential learning, DCEx combines professional experience with unique course work to develop an understanding of how lawyers function in our nation’s capital.
 Externship placements allow students to work as part of a legal team in a variety of different environments.
-In a weekly course, taught by a Syracuse Law faculty member, students will study legal issues specific to Washington, D.C. practice.
+In a weekly course, taught by a Syracuse Law faculty member, students will study legal issues specific to Washington, DC practice.
 Students also write a substantive research paper on a topic related to federal regulation or a legislative topic or process.
-The Syracuse Law D.C.
-Externship Program is offered to qualified second-and third-year students every summer, fall, and spring semester.
+The Syracuse Law DC Externship Program is offered to qualified second-and third-year students every summer, fall, and spring semester.

 A few of the premier placement opportunities include: